as88578/project2/README.md

 Utilized a calculated field to change the Statistical Murdrer Flag from "True" and "False" to "Murdered" and "Survived" so they data could be understood more easily.

 ## Analysis and Results:
 Our data gave us a lot of information about the risks and possibilities of there being a shooting throughout New York.
 In our first question, we were able to go more into depth about a certain person who is more likely to become a victim of a shooting.
 This data will become very useful to the public and police department in order to keep people safe and off the streets at a certain time that is more likely to become a shooting.
-Our second question gave us insight into the data throughout the different bouroughs
+Our second question gave us insight into the data throughout the different bouroughs in a 3 year period.
+This data gives us a visual map in order to better visualize which parts of

 ## Date Source